 2020 Bissy Sustainable Development Goals

-At Bissy we are committed to advancing the development of healthy and natural kolanut products for our Tribe.
-The idea that “healthy and natural” should extend beyond the nutrition label is our gold standard and is embodied in each part of our value chain; from farm, to bottle, to Tribe.
+At Bissy we are committed to advancing the development of healthy and natural kolanut products.
+The idea that “healthy and natural” should extend beyond the nutrition label is our gold standard and is embodied in each part of our value chain; from farm, to bottle, to you.

 Beginning the ‘Decade of Delivery’, we want to start the tradition of goal setting with purpose.
 Aligning and realigning ourselves every year with the UN Sustainable Development Goals (SDGs) ensures that we stay on track with the 2030 targets.
 As an emerging food and beverage brand, we have a special opportunity to set a standard of transparency among start-ups, small and medium enterprises, and conglomerates alike.
 Furthermore, our mission to support the growth and development of farmers in Nigeria through business partnerships inextricably links us to the UN’s SDGs.
 The past and present exploitation of the Nigerian people, environment, and ecology is a giant oily smudge on top of the opportunity for prosperity that exists in the region.

 With the help of our partners at the Cocoa Research Institute of Nigeria (CRIN) and the International Living Future Institute (ILFI), we have identified 11 of the 17 SDGs that Bissy Energy’s core business can immediately impact:

 - No Poverty

 The UN’s most recent data explains that more than 700 million people (or 10% of the world population) still live in extreme poverty and are struggling to fulfill the most basic needs including health, education, access to clean drinking water, sanitation, and more.
 The majority of people living on less than $1.90 a day live in sub-Saharan Africa.
 Globally, the poverty rate in rural areas is 17.2% - more than three times higher than that in urban areas.